mariorod98/ObsidianVault/📄 Other files/Interview questions.md

 - To make one way triggers.
 - To prompt a player action if they are facing the target.

-### Can you explain the use of sine and cosine functions in video game development, and provide an example of when you would use them?

 ### How would you calculate the angle between two vectors in 3D space, and why is this important in video game programming?

 If I need the specific value of the angle between both vectors, I would just use the angle equation of `arccos((a . b) / (|a|*|b|))`.